Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m1.md

 - Network
   - The logic to parse device information in multiple device environments has been fixed.
   - D-Bus signal handling code for Wi-Fi has been fixed.
-  - The issues in the code for storing and loading wifi configuration have been fixed.
+  - The issues in the code for storing and loading Wi-Fi configuration have been fixed.
   - The issue where not being able to support SSID other than utf-8 format in netlink scan has been fixed.
   - The issue where unnecessary background scan attempts has been fixed.
 - Bluetooth